New Tetsujin 28

 Unlike the earlier releases in the jumbo line, T28 has no wheels on his feet.
 However, he is one of only 2 jumbos (the other being Sunvulcan Robo) that actually comes with accessory fists INCLUDED!
 Yep, no having to go out and spend extra to buy some XX or ZZ attachments.
 You get both a rocket punch accessory as well as a missiles launcher, which can be used on either arm.
 In addition, two rocket blasters are included and can be slid on and off a runner on the back.

-A very majestic looking drawing of the character adorns the front of the box, which is labelled as a "Super Jumbo Machinder" and is slightly larger than regular jumbo boxes, no doubt to accomodate the extra accessories.
-(Sunvulcan, Golion and Godmars are the 3 others labelled as "Super Jumbo Machinder").
+A very majestic looking drawing of the character adorns the front of the box, which is labelled as a "Super Jumbo Machinder" and is slightly larger than regular jumbo boxes, no doubt to accommodate the extra accessories.
+(Sunvulcan, Golion and Godmars are the 3 others labeled as "Super Jumbo Machinder").

 The T28 jumbo shows up with a fair degree of regularity.
 Like most jumbos, it's not exactly easy to find, but they are out there.
 It probably shows up 4-5 times a year.